Price Legibility and Fair Terms

 One-sentence framing

-People should be able to know the real terms of an essential transaction before they are trapped inside it.
+People should be able to know the full terms of an essential transaction before they are trapped inside it.

 Why this exists